UMM-CSci-4553-S25/knapsack-Josie-El/README.md

 We will collect it in a [google spreadsheet](https://docs.google.com/spreadsheets/d/1-jJcc_ciIstQLY3AB9haknGzVyXA9n3BpGcqxdgunGY/edit?usp=sharing).

-We will share our information as a [google spreadsheet](https://docs.google.com/spreadsheets/d/1-jJcc_ciIstQLY3AB9haknGzVyXA9n3BpGcqxdgunGY/edit?usp=sharing).
+We will share our information as an RMD file.

 We will run this Tuesday night(2/4/25) in the secondary computer science lab on four computers.
 Both of us will be there running 2 computers each.
 Josie will step out for a meeting at some point.